openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

     mind;
   - Scrapes can fail, but the user might not be mindful of this and set a high scrape interval;
-- Add a seperate container to prometheus-operator (p-o) that would be used by p-o to modify the prometheus config according to a metrics collection profile.
+- Add a separate container to prometheus-operator (p-o) that would be used by p-o to modify the prometheus config according to a metrics collection profile.
   - This container would perform an analysis on what metrics were being used.
     Then it would provide prometheus operator with this list.